ItsGamerik/get-img/README.md

 /watch [channel] [bool]     toggles the automatic indexing for a single channel on and off, can only be ON for one channel at a time.
 ```

+you have to be an administrator of the discord server you are using the bot in to be able to use the commands:

+- /index

+- /download

+- /watch

 ## Setting up a bot through Discord

 1. Go to the [Discord Developer page](https://discord.com/developers/applications).